rotijoe/ffc/SUPABASE_WORKFLOW.md

     )
 ```

 If `error` occurs, we fall back to the standard query.
-This makes the feature optional in non-PostGIS environments.
+Distance mode is used only when there is no `q` search; otherwise the alphabetical filter is used.
+This makes the feature optional in non-PostGIS environments and consistent with search UX.